veithly/spoon-core/README.md

 You want to quickly try a public Agent from GitHub

-You don’t want to define Tool, ToolManager, or custom logic
+You don't want to define Tool, ToolManager, or custom logic

 You want to orchestrate many agents from different repos